Mon, Jan 6th, 2020

 Start your application

-One of the first things you’ll have to do on the e-form is state your own organisation’s PIC (Participant Identification Code), which will automatically fill in some fields with information about your organisation.
-PICs are required to show that an organisation has been validated as genuine and eligible to take part in Erasmus+.
-If your organisation does not have a PIC, get one now!
-Read our Quick PIC guide for schools, and be aware that if you intend to name another organisation as a partner in the application form, they must have a PIC as well.
+One of the first things you’ll have to do on the e-form is state your own organisation’s ID (previously know as a PIC), which will automatically fill in some fields with information about your organisation.
+These are required to show that an organisation has been validated as genuine and eligible to take part in Erasmus+.
+If your organisation does not have an ID, please read our blog post on how to register.
+Be aware that if you intend to name another organisation as a partner in the application form, they must have an ID as well.

 After you’ve read through the application form, start writing your application and make sure to save it as you proceed so that you don’t lose any of your work.
 People sometimes find it easier to write in MS Word or similar and then paste to the e-form, rather than writing directly into the form itself.